-As I have already bashed the Nazi Pope and to show I am not prejudice to any group, including my own Jewish heritage, Gizella, strangely enough, is upset with the Jewish Community, Jewish Court Officials and Jewish Lawyers and Law Firms she retained.
-This bewilders my mind in wonderment of how Jews could be ripping off Jews, especially concentration camp survivors, as Gizella’s complaints are claims against the Jewish lawyers and judges who handled the class action settlement.
-I cannot believe this of the Pope and his Pedophiles either but again I think cult members have subverted these organizations and they have agents in each of the various religious, social and political groups who operate to destroy these institutions and nations.

-Ok back to Anderson and how the Coup scares off Whistleblowers, leaving them nowhere to turn and not just Anderson but throughout government we are now learning whistleblowers are targeted for attack.
-That whistleblowers’ are actually being threatened and even assaulting them and it should be noted here Dick that Sherri Cohen attacked and assaulted Anderson who is a 60 plus year old female, just like a NATZI camp guard, not an ethics department head.
+Ok back to Anderson and how the Coup scares off Whistleblowers, leaving them nowhere to turn and not just Anderson but throughout government as we are now learning whistleblowers are targeted for attack universally throughout our government.
+That whistleblowers’ are actually being threatened and even assaulted and it should be noted here Dick that Sherri Cohen, a Senior Officer of the Court attacked and assaulted Anderson who is a 60 plus year old female, just like a NATZI camp guard, not an ethics department head.

 Dick, let me now read to you and viewers, a riveting letter from Anderson sent on September 13, 2009 that is part of her claims against the Criminal Enterprise Operating our Country, she wrote to,